 The Moto X will be available from all of the major American carriers later this summer, but it's coming to Canada exclusively through Rogers.
 While one of the major selling points may be its immense customizability, the Canadian version will only ship in - you guessed it - black or white.
 It will be available for as little as $189.99 on select two-year plans.

 The much-hyped handset is situated firmly at the high-end of the mid-range market, as it comes with a 4.7-inch 720p screen, 2GB of RAM, and Moto's custom processor (1.7GHz dual-core CPU, quad-core GPU).
-It doesn't blow the doors off of what's currently available, but it's not aimed at the hardcore crowd.
 Read More

 Google+ user Дима Прокопенко has just given us a tantalizing, more complete look at the Moto X, posting a Rogers "Tech Experts" demo video that shows off some of the hotly-anticipated device's unique features.